xoofx/dotnet-releaser/readme.md

 ## Who is using `dotnet-releaser`?

-It's brand new, so only the author for now! :D
+It's brand new, so it's mainly used by the author for now! :innocent:

-You can see it's usage on the project [grpc-curl here](https://github.com/xoofx/grpc-curl/releases/tag/1.3.2).
+You can visit the `.github/workflows` folder, or check the release notes of the following projects to see `dotnet-releaser` in action:

+- [grpc-curl](https://github.com/xoofx/grpc-curl): An application shipping multiple executables
+- [Scriban](https://github.com/scriban/scriban): A regular .NET library
+- [Tomlyn](https://github.com/xoofx/Tomlyn): A regular .NET library
+- [Zio](https://github.com/xoofx/zio): A regular .NET library
 ## Credits

 `dotnet-releaser` is a wrapper around many amazing OSS libraries: